bestwoody/tics-script/integrated/docs/ti.sh.md

 More about ver, branch & hash
                     Note that you can not set `ver` and `barnch`:`hash` at the same time.
-If you don't need it, set it to a empty string for the sake of convenience.
+If you don't need it, set it to an empty string for the sake of convenience.
                     The priority for finding binary is:
                       * Find by `conf/bin.paths`
                       * Download from tiup mirror if version is not empty